The ESTJ Personality Type

 A notable aspect of the ESTJ personality type is how many influential people throughout history share these traits.

-- Sonia Sotomayor: An associate justice of the Supreme Court of the United States, her decisions reveal a clearly organizational and practical mindset.
+- Sonia Sotomayor: An associate justice of the Supreme Court of the United States, her decisions reveal an organizational and practical mindset.

 - Laura Linney: This acclaimed actress has showcased her outgoing and assertive nature through her dynamic performances.